Epson and the Environment

 Infant-safe Prints on Textiles

 The UltraChrome DG inks and dedicated fabric processing agents used in Epson's garment printers are Eco Passport1 certified, indicating that they meet international safety standard for textiles.
-Under this standard, even printed textiles that directly contact the skin of infants and toddlers are guaranteed to be safe.
+Under this standard, even printed textiles that directly contact the skin of infants and toddlers are safe.

 1 Eco Passport by Oeko-Tex® is a system by which textile chemical suppliers demonstrate that their products can be used in sustainable textile production.